ploiu/Vanilla-JS-Accordions/README.md

 ---
 # About

-Vanilla Accordions is an in-dev accordion library written in plain-old vanilla javascript.
+Vanilla Accordions is an accordion library written in plain-old vanilla javascript.
 There are no dependencies, no jQuery needed, completely framework-agnostic.
 It uses [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) to create a "native" accordion that _just works_.
 Here's an example of how easy it is to create an accordion:

 ```html
 <accordion-element data-title="Here's an accordion">